WonderfullMorning/DSA210_Project/README.md

 # Hypothesis
 The central hypotheses guiding this research are:

-1.LLM Predictive Superiority: A Large Language Model (LLM) based diagnostic framework will provide a statistically significant improvement in predictive performance (measured via Mean AUC) compared to traditional machine learning benchmarks (e.g., Random Forest).
+1. LLM Predictive Superiority: A Large Language Model (LLM) based diagnostic framework will provide a statistically significant improvement in predictive performance (measured via Mean AUC) compared to traditional machine learning benchmarks (Random forest, etc.).

-2.Cross-Cohort Reliability: The relative ranking of feature importance for common clinical factors (Age, HTN, DM, Smoking) will show a high degree of correlation ($\ge 0.80$) between models trained and evaluated on the two distinct datasets, confirming the reliability of these factors across different patient cohorts.
+2. Cross-Dataset Generalization: A machine learning model trained on primary clinical demographics will maintain a powerful predictive performance (AUC $\ge 0.70$) when evaluated against a separate, larger patient dataset, demonstrating the model's reliability across different clinical environments.

 Furthermore, the diagnostic process involves performing probabilistic inference to determine the presence of CAD.
 This is achieved by synthesizing the clinical risk factors identified during the Exploratory Data Analysis (EDA) phase with robust machine learning algorithms to facilitate accurate disease prediction.